vsaravind007/personal-blog/blog/content/posts/DIY-Motion-Sensor-For-Home-Assistant.md

 ![Components](/assets/images/diy-motion-sensor-for-home-assistant/sensor-components.jpg)

-All of the above electronics were enclosed in a custom built 3D printed case.
+All of the above electronics were enclosed in a custom built 3D printed case designed using Fusion 360.
 You can download the STL files to print here: https://www.thingiverse.com/thing:5868311.

 ![3D printed case](/assets/images/diy-motion-sensor-for-home-assistant/motion_sensor_case_fusion360.jpg)